coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Confluence.md

 ## Non-trivial behaviour
 ### Projections
 A projection function simply returns an argument.
+For example:
+$$\lambda x.\lambda y.\lambda z.x$$
+Just returns the first argument and ignores the other 2.
+### Returning multiple results